noordawod/super-lazy-js/README.md

   Lazy JS adds a class name *'lazy-libs'* to the HTML element.
 Once loading has finished successfully, the class name is replaced with *'lazy-libs-loaded'*.

+- <code>baseURI</code>: *String*, defaults to *''*
+  Base URI is used by Lazy JS to build the final URL of all scripts.
+This is great for setting logical paths to scripts, and then setting this option to the base URI, which could change between environments (development, production, etc.)

 - <code>canStart()</code>: *Callback* *(default handler returns true always)*
   Before beginning to load any of the scripts, Lazy JS calls this function.
 If the function returns *true*, Lazy JS starts the loading process, but not before that.
 Lazy JS will continue